EcoGym: Evaluating LLMs for Long-Horizon Plan-and-Execute in Interactive Economies: Experiments

 \subsection{Setup}

-\textbf{Models.} We benchmark a diverse set of models, spanning proprietary and open-weights LLMs as follows: \begin{itemize} \item \textbf{Proprietary:} GPT-5.2, GPT-5-Mini, Gemini-3-Pro, Gemini-3-Flash, Claude-Sonnet-4.5, Grok-4.1-Fast, Kimi-k2, MiniMax-M2.1. \item \textbf{Open-Weights:} Qwen3-235b-A22b, DeepSeek-v3.2, GLM-4.7. \end{itemize} Refer Appendix~\ref{ap:api_info} for detailed version information about the model.
+\textbf{Models.} We benchmark a diverse set of models, spanning proprietary and open-weights LLMs as follows: \ding{110} \textbf{Proprietary:} GPT-5.2, Gemini-3-Pro, Gemini-3-Flash, Claude-Sonnet-4.5, Kimi-k2.6, MiniMax-M2.7. \ding{110} \textbf{Open-Weights:} Qwen3-235b-A22b, DeepSeek-v3.2, GLM-5.
+Refer Appendix~\ref{ap:api_info} for detailed version information about the model.
 Generation parameters are standardized (Temperature=1.0, Top-p=0.95) across all trials to ensure fair comparison.
 The maximum days are set to 365 days equivalent to one year.
 The context window is restricted to a sliding window of the most recent 128 steps.